 We explored many different ideas and designs but simply couldn't get surfboards to flex properly using any conventional surfboard materials or construction.
-Either they didn't flex at all, didn't flex in the right way, or weren't consistent from board to board.
+Either they didn't flex at all, didn't flex in the right way, weren’t controllable, or weren't consistent from board to board.

 Based on our experience, we think the best way to make surfboards flex is though soft surfboard construction; it's what makes flex possible.
-As a welcome benefit, embracing soft construction means Moda surfboards not only have the performance advantages of variable-rocker, but also are much more user-friendly compared to conventional surfboard constructions.
+As a welcome benefit, soft construction means Moda surfboards not only have the performance advantages of variable-rocker, but also are much more user-friendly compared to conventional surfboard constructions.
 For me, this combination makes surfing more fun.

-With the safety of soft construction, I go for more waves because I'm more likely to drop in on questionable waves that I'd otherwise pass up if I were on a hard surfboard.
+With the safety of soft construction, I surf more because I'm more likely to drop in on questionable waves that I'd otherwise pass up if I were on a hard surfboard.
 Soft offers subtle benefits such as I no longer suffer tender spots on my chest from paddling on a hard surfboard.
 And soft construction makes getting my board to and from the beach less of a chore since it doesn't have a fiberglass shell that dings from day to day movement.
 In short, soft construction simply makes surfboards easier to live with and more user-friendly than conventional fiberglass surfboards.